seandearnaley/seandearnaley.com/content/pages/about.md

 ... shortly thereafter I began developing commercial applications for governments and corporations.
 I worked on many important projects, including intranet systems for the [United Nations (the International Atomic Energy Agency)](https://www.iaea.org/), an ISO 9000 management system for [British Oxygen](https://www.boconline.co.uk/) and several intranet systems for companies like [Sterilite](https://www.sterilite.com/), [Intel](https://www.intel.com/) and Compaq.

 I went to university in Liverpool, England where I studied computers.
 There I would establish a specialization in Homelessness Management Systems.
+I also contributed to the development of Liverpool's first surround sound studio with several LIPA alumni, the Binary Cell.
 I did some significant work for the United States Federal government working on database systems, advanced reporting and developed several mobile applications for homelessness and social service platforms (Point In Time, [Counting.Us](https://counting.us/)).

 … at night I would write music and produce records for myself and a variety of artists.